Guero Chile Heat Level: 5,000-10,000 SHU Explained

 Photo: Freshly roasted guero chiles cooling down after a char.

-If guero chiles aren’t available at your local market or online store, here are some good substitutes based on flavor and heat level:
+If guero chiles aren't available at your local market, here are the top substitutes based on flavor and heat level:

 Photo: Guero vs. pasilla bajío vs. anaheim chiles for substitution reference.